threat-hunt/data/README.md

-# Repostiratry containing the data (events) used in the book
+# This repostiratry contains data (events) used in the book.